chauff/cse1500-web-transcripts/_lectures/node.md

     }
 }

-var server = http.createServer(simpleHTTPResponder);
+let server = http.createServer(simpleHTTPResponder);

 server.listen(port, function () {
     console.log("Listening on port " + port);
 });
 ```

-The code showcases how to make use of another core Node module, the [url module](https://nodejs.org/docs/latest/api/url.html); it provides support for URL resolution and parsing.
+:point_up: The code showcases how to make use of another core Node module, the [url module](https://nodejs.org/docs/latest/api/url.html); it provides support for URL resolution and parsing.
 Start the server (by now you know how) and try different URLs in the browser (adapt the port number if necessary):

 - `localhost:3000`
 - `localhost:3000/greetme`